folip/SOSDNA/Readme.md

 ![app](https://github.com/WangLabTHU/SOSDNA/blob/main/webapp.jpg)

-In case that the web app can't be used remotely, you can also:
+In case that the web app doesn't response, you can also:

 ### Run the web app locally